* GrainCorp says $2.8 billion offer undervalues company

 ADM countered in a statement that it believed its offer "remains an attractive proposal."

-Other possible bidders include Singapore's Wilmar International, China's Bright Food Group and COFCO.
+There is a long list of potential rival bidders that also include Cargill, Bunge, Louis Dreyfuss, Singapore's Wilmar International, China's Bright Food Group and COFCO.

 Sources have also said Russian investment and trading group Summa had sought funding for a possible bid.

-However, one source familiar with the bid approach said an offer did not look likely from companies in Japan or China.
+One source familiar with the bid approach said that in Asia a bid did not look likely from companies in Japan or China.

 "The Chinese can afford to pay, but for them it's too domestic to get excited and none of the grain goes back into China," the source added.